metal3-io/project-infra/jenkins/image_building/initrd_sdk/README.md

 have a deterministic check/wait loop before the initrd root switching is initiated in order to avoid potential race conditions.

-This script has to be executed by the `initrd-sitch-root.service` as a `ExecStartPre` option such as:
+This script has to be executed by the `initrd-switch-root.service` as a `ExecStartPre` option such as:
 `ExecStartPre=/bin/sh -c '/etc/verify-realroot.sh'`